Alzheimer's gets a dose of comedy!

 (Editor) We're so excited to have hired Donnie to be on our team.
 Donnie is a director, producer, editor and writer with Digife, a video production company based in Chicago.
 As a photojournalism graduate of Columbia College Chicago, Seals was able to evolve from still photography to film.
 He's spent over ten years as an editor and commercial producer with KVVU-TV in Las Vegas.
 While in Las Vegas, he developed and produced the digital documentary series "The Season" which followed the controversial high school basketball powerhouse Findlay Prep.
 Donnie’s filmography includes the music documentary Making Skybreak and The Takeover, a film about 100 Northwestern University students who peacefully occupied the Bursar's Office to protest the black student experience in 1968.
 He’s recently edited Hulu/Kartemquin Accelerator Program director Resita Cox's film Freedom Hill.
 He is a 2022 Diverse Voices in Docs Fellow at Kartemquin. https://www.donnieseals.com/

 (Executive Producer) Yvonne is an award-winning filmmaker and Founder & CEO of the Chicago-based non-profit Sisters in Cinema, inspired by her documentary of the same name, about the history of Black women feature film directors.
-She is a Senior Creative Consultant at Chicken & Egg Pictures, and has produced and distributed over two dozen award-winning films, including Living With Pride: Ruth Ellis @100—winner of 10 best documentary awards.
+She has produced and distributed over two dozen award-winning films, including Living With Pride: Ruth Ellis @100—winner of 10 best documentary awards.

 “This team out of the Chi have found a way to laugh in a healthy, cathartic way from facing the all too real battle of dementia on the home front.” - Dave Woods, Producer, 8th Cinema